EVENTS

 Temple Mochitsuki (December)

 Every December, the Buddhist Temple of Salinas makes the traditional mochi in anticipation of the New Year.
 Mochi is made by washing and then soaking sweet rice for 24 hours.
-It is then put into steamers and steams to a perfect consistency for the pounding process.
+It is then put into steamers and steamed to a perfect consistency for the pounding process.
 Finally, it is shaped while it is still very hot into mochi rice cakes.
 Photos of past event.

 New Year’s Eve Service (Joya-e) and Bell Ringing